kimdallasgal33/kimbaldwin362-hotmail.com/README.md

   Read <https://skills.github.com/quickstart> for more information about how to build courses using this template.
   Include a 1280×640 image, course name in sentence case, and a concise description in emphasis.
   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
-  Next to "About", add description & tags; disable releases, packages, & environments.
+  Next to "About", add description & tags; enable releases, packages, & environments.
   Add your open source license, GitHub uses the MIT license.
 -->